-You should read the following discussion and analysis of our financial condition and results of operations in conjunction with our consolidated financial statements and the notes thereto included elsewhere in this Annual Report on Form 10-K. This item and the related discussion contain forward-looking statements reflecting current expectations that involve risks and uncertainties.
+You should read the following discussion and analysis of our financial condition and results of operations in conjunction with our consolidated financial statements and the notes thereto included elsewhere in this Annual Report on Form 10-K to provide an understanding of our results of operations, financial condition and cash flows.
+This section of this Form 10-K generally discusses 2020 and 2019 items and year-to-year comparisons between 2020 and 2019.
+For a comparison of our results of operations for the fiscal years ended December 31, 2019 and December 31, 2018, see "Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of our annual report on Form 10-K for the fiscal year ended December 31, 2019, filed with the SEC on February 25, 2020.
+This item and the related discussion contain forward-looking statements reflecting current expectations that involve risks and uncertainties.
 Actual results and the timing of events may differ materially from those indicated in such forward-looking statements.
 Important factors that may cause such differences include, but are not limited to, those discussed under the "Forward-Looking Statements" above and "Item IA.
 Risk Factors" in Part I of this Annual Report on Form 10-K.